top of page

 Smart Sustainable Home Design for Sydney’s Climate

 The floor plan was divided into three linked pavilions, oriented to true north for sunlight control and zoned for sound and privacy.
-The structure uses double brickwork with insulated cavities, double-glazed windows, and a concrete slab on ground to store and slowly release warmth, reducing the need for mechanical heating or cooling.
+The structure uses double brickwork with insulated cavities, double-glazed windows, and a concrete slab on the ground to store and slowly release warmth.
+This design reduces the need for mechanical heating or cooling.

 When tested through AccuRate (CSIRO), the home performed exceptionally well, maintaining internal comfort all year with minimal energy use.